Faithia Williams: Personal life

 Williams was formerly married to veteran Nollywood actor, Saheed Balogun, with whom she has two children, a son and a daughter.
-Fathia also has a son from an earlier relationship.
+Faithia also has a son from an earlier relationship.
+It was during this period of marriage that she changed her name from Faith Williams to Faithia Balogun, being the name of her husband, and changed her religious beliefs also.